lightstrider/garage/README.md

-# garage
+# Staging
-this is a garage for various code
+This is a garage for staging various code